hunyadi/json-persistence/README.md

 Parsing and de-serializing raw pointers is not permitted due to lack of clarity around ownership.
 Use `unique_ptr` and `shared_ptr` instead.
 Writing and serializing raw pointers is allowed, the pointee object is written.

 JSON parser does not support variant types.
 Instead, read the JSON string into a JSON DOM with the utility function `string_to_document`, and then de-serialize the data from JSON DOM with `deserialize`.
 JSON writer, serializer and de-serializer support variant types.

+## Comparison to other libraries

+Unlike [Boost.JSON](https://www.boost.org/doc/libs/1_80_0/libs/json/doc/html/index.html) and [nlohmann/json](https://github.com/nlohmann/json), this library does not introduce a variant JSON `value` type whose contents you can manipulate with accessors at run time.
+Instead, this library uses the original C++ data types, and employs compile-time inference to perform the appropriate action on parsing, writing and (de-)serialization.